Causal Inference - To Control or not to Control

 Definition (The Backdoor Criterion): Given an ordered pair of variables $(T,Y)$ in a DAG $G$, a set of variables $Z$ satisfies the backdoor criterion relative to $(T, Y)$ if no node in $Z$ is descendant of $T$, and $Z$ blocks every path between $T$ and $Y$ that contains an arrow into $T$.

-\[P(Y=y|do(T=t)) = \sum_{z} P(Y=y|T=t, Z=z) P(Z=z)\]
+\[P(Y=y|do(T=t)) = \sum_{z} P(Y=y|T=t, Z=z) P(Z=z)\](above definition is taken from Judea Pearl)

 Which basically means that in order to have the decomposition above, one needs to control for all variables that are not descendants of $T$ and should not control for any of descendants.